Sam's Telephone Collection - Exchange & Testing Items

 A very handy diagnostic tool used in Strowger exchanges.
 The plug is inserted into a battery jack on the nearest rack.
 The white switch lever connects the Lamp Switchboard No 2 inside to either battery or earth.
 Pressing the tip of the metal probe onto the part of the circuit under investigation gives an indication of the voltage present.

-Amplifier No 109C OScillator No 87B
+Amplifier No 109C Oscillator No 87B

 Amplifier No 109C and Oscillator No 87B